Culture of Bengaluru: Garden City

-Bangalore is known as the Garden City of India and has two nationally recognized botanical gardens – Lal Bagh and Cubbon Park, which attract a lot of visitors through the year.
+Bangalore is known as the Garden City of India and has two nationally recognized botanical gardens – Lal Bagh and Cubbon Park.
 The city was the recipient of the Indira Priyadarshini Vruksha Mitra award in the late 1980s, in recognition of its extensive green cover.
-Bannerghatta Zoo is also filled with green landscape with a wide variety of animals and birds.
+Bannerghatta Zoo is also filled with green landscape.

 Religion

-The people of Bengaluru are called Bengalurean or Bangalorean and the definition permeates class, religion and language.
 One of the major religions of Bengaluru is Hinduism.
 The city celebrates what is known to be Bengaluru's oldest festival called "Karaga Shaktyotsava".
-Deepavali, the "Festival of Lights", transcends demographic and religious lines and is celebrated with great vigour.
+Deepavali, the "Festival of Lights", is observed by members of various faiths and demographics.
 Dasara, a traditional celebratory hallmark of the old Kingdom of Mysuru is another important festival.
 Other traditional Indian festivals such as Ganesh Chaturthi, Ugadi, Sankranthi are also celebrated.

 Eid ul-Fitr, Eid ul-Azha and Christmas are also reportedly celebrated by the Muslim and Christian population respectively.